Using the Stack Auditor Plugin

 To install Stack Auditor, do the following:

-Download the Stack Auditor binary for your OS from the releases page of the
+Download the Stack Auditor binary for your OS from Releases in the Stack Auditor repository on GitHub.

 Unzip the binary file you downloaded: